thehav0k/Arduino-ESP32-Codes/Bluetooth-Controlled-Car/readme.md

-# 🚗 ESP32 Bluetooth Controlled Car
+# 🚗 ESP32 Bluetooth Controlled Car with LED Indicators

-This project allows you to control a 4-wheel car using an ESP32 and its **built-in Bluetooth**.
-You can send commands from your phone using any **Bluetooth Serial Terminal** app to move the car forward, reverse, turn, or stop.
+This project allows you to control a 4-wheel car using an **ESP32 with built-in Bluetooth**.
+It supports forward, reverse, left, right, and stop commands sent over Bluetooth.
+In addition, **LED indicators** are used for visual feedback based on the direction.

 ---